-Pay element and link to strategy Maximum Operation Framework for assessing performance Chair and other Non-Executive Directors Helps recruit and retain high-quality experienced individuals.
-Reflects time commitment and role.
-The aggregate fees of Chair and other Non-Executive Directors will not exceed the limit from time to time prescribed in the Company's Articles of Association.
+aximum Operation Framework for assessing performance he aggregate fees f Chair and other on-Executive irectors will not kceed the limit from me to time rescribed in the ompany's Articles f Association.
 The fees for the Chair and other Non-Executive Directors are set in line with prevailing market conditions and at a level that will attract individuals with the necessary experience and ability to make a significant contribution to the Group's affairs.
 Non-Executive Directors receive an annual basic fee plus an additional fee for acting as the Chair of the Audit or Remuneration Committee or the Senior Independent Director.
 The Chair of the Board receives an annual fee payable monthly with no additional fees for chairing Board committees.
-They also receive reimbursement for travel and incidental costs (including any associated personal tax None
+They also receive reimbursement for travel and incidental costs (including any associated personal tax None e aggregate fees Chair and other in-Executive rectors will not ceed the limit from ne to time escribed in the mpany's Articles e aggregate fees Chair and other in-Executive rectors will not ceed the limit from te to time escribed in the mpany's Articles Association.
+The fees for the Chair and other Non-Executive Directors are set in line with prevailing market conditions and at a level that will attract individuals with the necessary experience and ability to make a significant contribution to the Group's affairs.
+Non-Executive Directors receive an annual basic fee plus an additional fee for acting as the Chair of the Audit or Remuneration Committee or the Senior Independent Director.
+The Chair of the Board receives an annual fee payable monthly with no additional fees for chairing Board